KubeRocketCI/krci-portal/.krci-ai/data/custom/patterns/filter-implementation.md

 ### isDirty Behavior

-The `form.state.isDirty` flag indicates whether any form field has been modified from its initial state. **Note**: This flag remains `true` even if you revert a field to its original value (a limitation of TanStack Form).
+The `form.state.isDirty` flag indicates whether any form field has been modified from its initial state.
+Note: This flag remains `true` even if you revert a field to its original value (a limitation of TanStack Form).

 ### Reset Functionality